INTO-CPS-Association/DTaaS/client/README.md

 # Introduction

 Client (frontend) for Digital Twin as a Service (DTaaS) software.
-This software shall be used for providing a single page web application for the Digital Twin support platform.
+This software shall be used for providing a React single page web application for the Digital Twin support platform.

----

 ## Setup the Environment and Build